Skip to main content

 Well I will tell you what I think.
 And let me just say right now—I reserve the right to be wrong.
 Please do respectfully disagree with me and challenge me.
 Everything that I post is subject to change as I learn more.

 The Monitor Hypothesis, that’s what I think.
 If you have never heard of it, here’s the Cliff Notes from Martina: The Monitor Hypothesis is one in a group of five hypotheses developed by Dr. Krashen that are collectively known as the “Input Hypothesis” and form the theoretical basis for teaching with comprehensible input.
 The Monitor Hypothesis is what I would consider to be the “weakest” of the five: not in that it is not theoretically supported as well as the others, but in that each of the other four provide teachers with clear information that “if [x] then [y]”, and the results are consistent.
 For example, the natural order hypothesis: we acquire (use correctly and consistently) different features of language in a particular order, and nothing can change that order.
-See this helpful handout from Susan Gross for more about the order of acquisition.
 The Monitor Hypothesis…well…there are a ton of different stipulations and limitations on it.
 Basically, it says that the only benefit of consciously learning language—being taught rules and the correct way to say things—is to ‘monitor’ language that was acquired effortlessly; language that was learned without instruction.
 But just because it CAN serve that purpose doesn’t mean that it DOES serve that purpose.
 That’s what I mean when I say that it’s the “weakest” of the five hypotheses.
 With the other hypotheses, you could say “keep the kids’ affective filters low, and they’ll be able to acquire language”, or “Flood the kids with natural, uncontrived input, and they’ll acquire the language accurately, naturally”, or “Provide the kids with input that is just above their current level, and they’ll acquire language”, or “Expose the kids to [comprehensible] language, and they will naturally acquire it sans instruction”.
 But the Monitor Hypothesis is different.
 Even though it says that receiving explicit language instruction can serve the purpose of monitoring acquired language, it doesn't say that learning a rule will make the learner apply the rule and improve accuracy.
 There are lots of stipulations: most significantly, time is required for the learner to apply the rule.
 Learned rules rarely monitor spontaneous production.
 And they really only monitor what has already been produced—so once you’ve said or written something, you think about it and the rules that apply to it, and correct yourself if needed.
 But it doesn’t really monitor language pre-production.
 Also, high aptitude learners are really the only ones that do any monitoring at all: aptitude correlates with conscious learning but not with acquisition, so truly explicit language instruction is only going to help your high-aptitude learners—your lowest aptitude learners will not monitor their language even if you give them rules.
 And…and…and.
 So you see…learning rules in order to monitor language…well, it’s not all it’s cracked up to be.

 Now, back to me.
 I said that learning rules didn’t help my language acquisition, but that it was still helpful to me.
 Why??
 Because I was a strong case for the monitor hypothesis.
 I was a highly motivated language learner.
 My roommate and I literally signed a contract in blood with my professor before I went abroad saying that we would not speak English together (yeah, she was crazy).
 We were on a mission to learn Spanish.
 I aimed for perfection.
 I got an intercambio (an exchange partner), and we met several times a week to improve my language ability and hers in English (we alternated the language in which we spoke from meeting to meeting).
 I convinced someone to teach me grammar rules.
 I painstakingly edited my papers.
 I begged my professors to use the red pen.
 And you know what?
 By golly, it served a purpose.
 My conversational fluency is not amazingly accurate in Spanish.
 But my written production is pretty darn great.
 Not perfect by any means, but it’s really good.
 And when someone brings to my attention a mistake in something that I’ve written, it’s usually a mistake that I “know”, I just missed (monitor hypothesis fail!).
 When I provide my students with comprehensible input in class, I am confident that the input with which I provide them is accurate even though I am not a native speaker.